 New MONO drummer: Dahm Majuri Cipolla

 Cipolla is a multi-instrumentalist who originated from the indie-rock scene of Louisville, Kentucky.
-He wrote, sang, drummed and played guitar for a slew of bands like Deadchild and Starkiller before forming Phantom Family Halo and relocating to New York City.
-The Guardian described PFH as a “new heavy psych band” which “dwells in a post-metal state of ungodly loudness.”
-Cipolla recently completed work on another PFH album, Reborn Animal Rides, which is soon scheduled for release via Sophomore Lounge Records.
+He now resides in New York City where he works as a full-time musician playing guitars, bass and drums.
+While in Louisville he was the main songwriter of Phantom Family Halo.
+He also worked with a variety of notable Louisville artists such as Bonnie Prince Billy, Sapat, Dave Pajo (Slint,Tortise) Evan Patterson (Young Widows, Jaye Jayle).
+The Guardian described Phantom Family Halo as a “new heavy psych band” which “dwells in a post-metal state of ungodly loudness.”
+Cipolla recently completed work on another Phantom album, Reborn Animal Rides, which was recently released via Sophomore Lounge Records.

 Click here and here to read a couple of interviews of Cipolla.
 He’s a pretty eccentric guy.
 He’s into punk rock and UFO cults.
 He can do a little bit of everything, but mainly considers himself a drummer.
 As for touring…